17twenty/aba/readme.txt

-    ErrMustSpecifyUsersID    = errors.New("aba: Didn't specify the users ID") ErrMustSpecifyAPCAUserID = errors.New("aba: Didn't specify the APCA ID") ErrInvalidRecord         = errors.New("aba: Invalid Record can't be written") )
+    ErrMustSpecifyUsersID    = errors.New("aba: Didn't specify the users ID") ErrMustSpecifyAPCAUserID = errors.New("aba: Didn't specify the APCA ID") ErrInvalidRecord         = errors.New("aba: Invalid Record can't be written") ErrBadHeader             = errors.New("aba: Bad Header prevented reading") ErrBadRecord             = errors.New("aba: Bad Record prevented reading") ErrBadTrailer            = errors.New("aba: Bad Trailer prevented reading") ErrUnexpectedRecordType  = errors.New("aba: Unexpected record type, can decode 0,1 and 7 only") )

 TYPES

+type Reader struct {
+    Header  header
+    Trailer trailer
+    // contains filtered or unexported fields
+}
+    A Reader reads records from an ABA file.

+    As returned by NewReader, a Reader expects input conforming to spec.
+The Header and Trailer fields expose details about the underlying item

+func NewReader(r io.Reader) *Reader
+    NewReader returns a new Reader that reads from r.

+func (r *Reader) Read() (record Record, err error)
+    Read reads one record (a slice of fields) from r First read may not return a record, instead Header will likely be populated.
+You may also get Trailer as the last

+func (r *Reader) ReadAll() (records []Record, err error)
+    ReadAll reads all the remaining records from r.

 type Record struct {
     // RecordType pos 1 - always one